xavierjohn/ServiceLevelIndicators/README.md

 * CustomerResourceId - The customer resource id.
 * LocationId - The location id of where the service running. eg. Public cloud, West US 3 region.
 * Operation - The name of the operation.
 Defaults to `AttributeRouteInfo.Template` information like `GET Weatherforecast`.
-* HttpStatusCode - The http status code.
+* http.response.status.code - The http status code.
-* api_version - If [API Versioning](https://github.com/dotnet/aspnet-api-versioning) is used, the version of the API.
+* http.api.version - If [API Versioning](https://github.com/dotnet/aspnet-api-versioning) is used, the version of the API.

 ## Usage